godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_ball_scene.webp

-Once you saved a scene, it works as a blueprint: you can reproduce it in other scenes as many times as you'd like.
+Once you have saved a scene, it works as a blueprint: you can reproduce it in other scenes as many times as you'd like.
 Replicating an object from a template like this is called **instancing**.